postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/blocks.md

 ## Fundamentals

 Every block has either an input, output, or both.
-You can pass/pipe a message packet (see "[messages](./messages.md)") from one block to another.
+You can pass/pipe a message packet from one block to another.
 Blocks can perform tasks, have value, or run an operation (see "[Types of Blocks](#types-of-blocks))

 > **Important**
 >